jakemcc/jakemccrary.com/source/_posts/2015-05-31-use-git-pre-commit-hooks-to-stop-unwanted-commits.markdown

 `echo` commands to colored red and the second `tput` changes output back to default.

+> Warning: I know many developers that love using this and have had no problems.
+I get the occasional report of it not working.
+If it doesn't work, and it seems like you've lost changes, you can find the patch file wherever mktemp creates files on your local machine.
+I'd still recommend testing it out on a small changeset so if something doesn't work on your machine you don't have to both debug why and recreate your changes.

 ### Using with a single repository

 To enable in a single repository you need to add the above code to a